UPDATE: Firefighter Charged In Horrific 9W Crash Later Returned To Scene As Responder

 He was driving a Jeep Grand Cherokee with blue and white emergency lights on the dashboard when he tried to pull over and then deliberately rear-ended the victims' Honda Pilot on Route 9W just after midnight on Monday, Oct.
 10, a complaint on file in Superior Court in Hackensack alleges.

+Stein lives in Cresskill with his mother, Wendy Stein, and stepfather Manuel "Manny" Alfonso, a career law enforcement officer with federal and state experience who ran for Bergen County sheriff six years ago.

-Stein was upset after hearing that a friend had been assaulted at a party attended by the group, the complaint says.
+According to the complaint filed by a Bergen County prosecutor's detective, Stein was upset after hearing that a friend had been assaulted at a party attended by the group.

 The group had left, so Stein got into the Jeep with his friends and went looking for them, detectives charged.